cme212/course/notes/lecture-12/inheritance.md

 Each class represents a shape, has a member variable `area_`, and has a method `getArea()`.
-If we want to add more shapes (like triangles, pentagons, etc.), we would need to replicate the same variable and the same method for those shapes, too, because all shapes have an area.
+If we want to add more shapes (like triangles, pentagons, etc.), we would need to replicate the same variable and the same method for those shapes, too, since all shapes have an area.
 If we want to add another general shape property (e.g. color), we would have to add it to all classes representing shapes that we created.
 This will cause our code to grow quickly as we add more features,